Hedera helix (English Ivy) Care Indoors, Propagation and Growing Problems with Remedies

 How to propagate English Ivy from stem cuttings in soil

-Take stem cuttings of about 4-5 in. length from a healthy English Ivy.
+Take stem cuttings of about 4-5 inches length from a healthy English Ivy.
 Insert the cuttings in moist rooting soil.

 Ensure the rooting container has adequate drainage to prevent the soil from getting soggy as it can lead to rotting.